-Scientell contributed to development of a national plan for the environmental regulation of per- and poly-fluoroalkyl substances (PFAS).
+Scientell contributed to the development of a national plan for the environmental regulation of per- and poly-fluoroalkyl substances (PFAS).
 We collated and distilled expert opinion on the topic, helped with drafting of the plan and with the associated stakeholder consultation.
-PFAS are persistent chemicals that have been used in applications such as firefighting foams and are problematic for human health and the environment.

 EPA Victoria, on behalf of the Heads of EPAs Australia and New Zealand (HEPA) and the Australian Government Department of Environment and Energy

 Australian environment agencies, Heads of EPAs, environment officers and consultants, members of the public concerned about PFAS